Announcing marimo AI:

 # ///

-When someone receives your marimo notebook, tools like uv can automatically create the correct environment and install dependencies based on this embedded metadata.
-This makes notebooks truly self-contained and eliminates the “it works on my machine” problem that plagues collaborative data science.
+So when someone receives your marimo notebook, they’ll automatically get the correct environment populated with dependencies based on this embedded metadata.
+This feature makes marimo notebooks self-contained and eliminates the “it works on my machine” problem that plagues collaborative data work.